felixlu/awesome-stars/topics.md

 - [antvis/X6](https://github.com/antvis/X6) - 🚀 JavaScript diagramming library that uses SVG and HTML for rendering.
 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [AIsouler/GKD_subscription](https://github.com/AIsouler/GKD_subscription) - GKD 第三方订阅规则
-- [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages, articles, and documents.
+- [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, read, annotate, and fully preserve what matters, all in one place.
 - [medusajs/medusa](https://github.com/medusajs/medusa) - The world's most flexible commerce platform.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
 - [melt-ui/melt-ui](https://github.com/melt-ui/melt-ui) - A set of headless, accessible component builders for Svelte.